lydavid/MusicSearch/README.md

 - Search MusicBrainz's massive database for any information related to your favorite artist or song
 - Offline-first; all data is cached on device after loading each page/tab
+- Almost every tab allows you to filter its content instantaneously
+- Aliases will be used when filtering to help find things in other languages
 - See every page you've visited in the history screen, and quickly get back to them
-- Almost every tab allows you to filter its content instantaneously
 - Save anything to a collection
 - Login using your MusicBrainz account to add to your existing collections
 - Listening on Spotify?
 Enable Device Broadcast Status to search the artist or song from the app
 - Have a Pixel phone?
 Enable notification listener to record Now Playing history
-- Dark theme
-- Material You theme
+- Customize the app's appearance with: Light/Dark theme, Material theme based on your wallpaper, or pick a custom color
+- An artist's discography is incomplete?
+Aliases missing?
+Other data missing?
+Contribute it to MusicBrainz: https://musicbrainz.org/

 See [all features here](./docs/all_features.md).

+This is a music database/discovery app, not a music player.
+There are external links to various streaming platforms which will open the album/song in their app if it's installed.

 ## Screenshots